osg-htc/docs/docs/data/install-hadoop-2-0-0.md

 -   `fuse` kernel module and `fuse-libs`.
 -   Java RPM.
 If java isn't already installed we supply the Oracle jdk 1.6.0 rpm and it will come in as a dependency.
 Oracle jdk is currently the only jdk supported by OSG so we highly recommend you use the version supplied.

+!!! note
-**Compatibility Note** Note that versions of OpenAFS less than 1.4.7 and greater than 1.4.1 create nameless groups on Linux; these groups confuse Hadoop and prevent its components from starting up successfully.
+    Versions of OpenAFS less than 1.4.7 and greater than 1.4.1 create nameless groups on Linux; these groups confuse Hadoop and prevent its components from starting up successfully.
 If you plan to install Hadoop on a Linux OpenAFS client, make sure you're running at least OpenAFS 1.4.7.

 Users
 -----